AI-vidence/antakia/docs/tutorial2.md

 ## The auto-clustering way

-This dyadic exploration provides many insights both for the datascientists, the "market expert person" and the person in charge of compliance.
+This dyadic exploration provides many insights both for the data scientists, the "market expert person" and compliance officer.

-Instead of find each region one by one, you can try our auto-clustering method.
+Instead of finding each region one by one, you can try our auto-clustering method.
 In the "Regions" tab, click on the blue button "auto-clustering".
 You can uncheck the "automatic numnber of clusters" if you want to force it.

 Below is an example of what you can get :